AlessandroSerra/DynaPhoPy/README.md

 ### 3. Gallium Nitride Calculation Example
 The [GaN Calculation](GaN-LAMMPS/) directory contains input files and instructions for running a phonon calculation for the bi-atomic compound Gallium Nitride.

+---

+Created and maintained by Alessandro Serra (2024) - DSF @ University of Cagliari